 If you’ve already opened the account, call customer service and as for the “feature” to be disabled on your account.

 Track your deposits and withdrawals.
 By declining overdraft protection, you leave yourself vulnerable to rejected transactions and bounced checks.
-Keep in mind that deposits via check may take several days to increase your available balances, and track your spending using software like Quicken, the free Quicken Online, GnuCash, or any tracking system works for you (as long as it does work).
+Keep in mind that deposits via check may take several days to increase your available balances, and track your spending using software like Quicken, Personal Capital, GnuCash, or any tracking system works for you (as long as it does work).

 Link your checking account to a savings account.
 Of course, this option is most effective when your savings account carries no maintenance fee and no fee for transfers for overdrafts.
 Most importantly, the savings account must be funded to cover the overdraft.